geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 I'll add that one for you too.

 **Ignaciosica** [00:55:15]
-All the other reshapes and permutes are performed over the shape tracker itself.
+All the other reshapes and permutes are performed over the ShapeTracker itself.
 And that's how it's done now.
-It's the tensor core swizzle, it's performed over the shape tracker.
+It's the tensor core swizzle, it's performed over the ShapeTracker.
-But with a true swizzle, it's not only performed over that shape tracker, but also adding the previous shape tracker.
+But with a true swizzle, it's not only performed over that ShapeTracker, but also adding the previous ShapeTracker.
 It's like..

 **Geohot** [00:55:49]